bash — standard shell

 -n "string" String has non-zero length

-Integer Comparison in bash
+Integer comparison in bash

 The general form of integer comparisons is int1 -operator int2.
 The following are available: